mmestre21/LinkedHospitalityMS-1/README.md

 * Logo 6 [Pngfuel.com](https://f0.pngfuel.com/png/494/904/gaucho-text-png-clip-art.png)

  ## Content

 All text content is self-written for educational porpuses only.

 ## Code
+* Navbar, Scrollspy and Carousel where taken from Bootstrap documentation.

 ## Acknowledgments

 I would like to thank:

+* My sister for creating the logo for me.

+* All the tutors for their support heling me understand the grid system and Anna Greaves for her video with explanation.

+* To Jim Lynx for his video about MS1 preparation, it helped me a lot.

 **Disclaimer**